sonic-net/SONiC/doc/macsec/MACsec_hld.md

   4. Set Flex Counter of MACsec SA stats

 - Create Ingress SA
-  1. Monitor the SET message from the MACsec Ingress SC Table
+  1. Monitor the SET message from the MACsec Ingress SA Table
   2. The ACTIVE filed should be true, otherwise consume this message and exit this process
   3. Create MACsec ingress SA
   4. Set Flex Counter of MACsec SA stats